omiderfanmanesh/Ogent/README.md

 # Ogent - Real-time Command Execution System

 Ogent is a real-time command execution system that allows you to execute commands on remote machines through a secure, centralized controller.
-It consists of two main components:
+It consists of three main components:

 1. **Controller Service**: A FastAPI-based web service that authenticates users, manages connections, and routes commands.
 2. **Agent Service**: A service that connects to the Controller Service and executes commands on the local machine or via SSH on remote targets.
+3. **Redis Service**: A message broker and caching service that facilitates communication between components.

 ## Features